MinnowBoard-org/website/elements/tuto-reader/tutorials/ftdi-serial-connection/docs/ftdi-serial-connection.md

 ### Components

+To complete these steps you will need the following:

+- MinnowBoard MAX or Turbot
-* 3.3v FTDI serial to USB cable (with 6-pin or 4-pin connector) - only pins
+- 3.3v FTDI serial to USB cable (with 6-pin or 4-pin connector) - only pins
   1, 4, and 5 are used
-* Terminal emulation software on your host computer
+- Terminal emulation software on your host computer

 ### Connecting the FTDI serial cable